run-ai/docs/docs/Administrator/Researcher-Setup/Configure-Command-Line-Interface-Templates.md

+!!!
+Note
+    Templates are currently not supported.

+---

 ## What are Templates?

 Templates are a way to reduce the number of flags required when using the Command Line Interface to start workloads.
 Using Templates the researcher can: